 First, it allows for increased airflow in the canopy and between the grape bunches.
 Air circulation reduces fungal rot.

 Second, it maximizes farming land, allowing small farmers to plant other crops below their vines.

 What does Albariño wine look like?

 Albariño will be pale lemon in your glass.
 You may notice a tinge of green.

 This aromatic white Spanish wine, Albariño showcases grapefruit, lime, and lemon.
 These aromas will jump out at you from the glass.

 Some will have warmer fruits, like peach and apple.
 Your Albariño will likely have a kiss of the ocean thanks to salty sea air next to the vineyards and wineries.

 Your Albariño will be dry with biting acidity.
 Albariño has citrus, almond, and even a little salinity from its costal influence.

-You can taste the salinity by rubbing your lips together as you sip.
+You can taste the salinity in this Albarino by rubbing your lips together as you sip.